kitlangton/au_pair/README.md

 `aupair add kit`

-and their github remote will be added for the current repo (assuming it has the name as the working directory)
+and their github remote will be added for the current repo (uncleverly assuming the name of the current working directory is the name of their repo), bada bing:

 `git remote -v`